-Young feminists have much to offer Over a three-year period, FRIDA engaged in global feminist movements and documentation and participatory inquiry collectivized efforts at dismantling into our grantmaking model.
-While we are oppression.
-We believe one of these consistently looking at ways to improve gifts to be the gift of innovation and our call for applications and grantmaking creativity.
-Young feminist collectives model through continuous feedback loops and movements are consistently with advisors and grantee partners, we also modeling for us how to nurture wanted to take a bigger step back and ask spaces for creativity and learning. morequestionstomorepeopletohelpustake FRIDA's Participatory Grantmaking stock of where we are and where we should model is, for us, a perfect example be aiming to be.
-This inquiry has resulted of how care, innovation, community, in an offering of the FRIDAverse, including participatory decision-making staff, consultants, grantee partners, and and processes come together to create advisors by way of our conversations, stories, tailored strategies that support and memories, experiences, and expertise. resource young feminist work.
+Over a three-year period, FRIDA engaged in documentation and participatory inquiry into our grantmaking model.
+While we are consistently looking at ways to improve our call for applications and grantmaking model through continuous feedback loops with advisors and grantee partners, we also wanted to take a bigger step back and ask more questions to more people to help us take stock of where we are and where we should be aiming to be.
+This inquiry has resulted in an offering of the FRIDAverse, including staff, consultants, grantee partners, and advisors by way of our conversations, stories, memories, experiences, and expertise.